PopescuStefanRadu/learnt/cassandra.md

 Which rack belongs where.
 Communicate hash ranges?

 Types of snitches:

 PropertyFileSnitch from cassandra-topology.properties - manually maintained for all nodes

 GossipingPropertyFileSnitch - Configure each node to its datacenter and rack and then gossip spreads the info.
 Configure `dc` and `rack` in cassandra-rackdc.properties file

 RackInferringSnitch - infers from ip addr. sth.datacenter.rackoctet.nodeoctet

 There are also cloud based snitches.

 Also dynamic snitch based on performance.

 When changing snitches run repair & cleanup on all nodes.
 Entire cluster must use same snitch.

+TODO
-REplication factor 0 means only memtable probably, works in a multi-datacenter setup
+Replication factor 0 means only memtable probably, works in a multi-datacenter setup

 ### Hinted handoff

 Coordinator node keeps that that could not reach a downed node until it is up again and streamed successfully.

 in cassandra.yaml